A Christian Approach to the Environment

 I’m not in favour of ignoring Bible verses—especially not the ones that make us uncomfortable.
 In fact, I’d argue that those are exactly the ones we should pay the most attention to.

-And even a cursory review of how radah is used elsewhere makes softening the meaning untenable.
+And even a cursory review of how radah is used elsewhere in biblical texts makes softening the meaning in Genesis untenable.

 A better approach, I think, is to take Genesis 1:26 and it’s meaning seriously.